pirmoradian/BLISS/README.md

 ## Citation

-If you use this code please cite the corresponding paper where BLISS was introduced:
+If you use this code, please cite the corresponding paper where BLISS was introduced:

 S. Pirmoradian, A. Treves, “BLISS: an artificial language for learnability studies”, Journal of Cognitive Computation 3:539—553, 2011

 ## Acknowledgments

-* This project was done under supervision of Prof. Alessandro Treves, in SISSA, Trieste, Italy.
+* This project was done under the supervision of Prof. Alessandro Treves, in SISSA, Trieste, Italy.